 Additional Resources:

-Respirators requiring fit testing; use of Appendix A; respirator fit testing procedures; qualitative fit testing; quantitative fit testing; fit testing frequency; conditions for retesting.
+Outlines respirators requiring fit testing; use of Appendix A; respirator fit testing procedures; qualitative fit testing; quantitative fit testing; fit testing frequency; and conditions for retesting.

 Additional Resources:

-An overview of OSHA training requirements; use of Appendix B-1; training frequency; respiratory hazards specific to the work setting/job tasks; respirator use; user seal check etc, conditions for retraining.
+An overview of OSHA training requirements; use of Appendix B-1; training frequency; respiratory hazards specific to the work setting/job tasks; respirator use; user seal check etc.; and conditions for retraining.

 Additional Resources:

-The written program requirements; how to use a team approach to writing the respiratory protection program.
-How to use the written program to develop an evaluation program, how to conduct an evaluation, and how to develop an evaluation checklist for the this process.
+Describes the written program requirements; how to use a team approach to write the respiratory protection program; using the written program to develop an evaluation program, how to conduct an evaluation, and how to develop an evaluation checklist for this process.

 Additional Resources: